Connecting from home or doing research outside of OHSU?

 Please see Library staff at the Service Desk if you need assistance with printing.

 Fee-based copier access is available on the 3rd floor of the OHSU Library located in BICC.
-Library users have the option of paying cash (.10 cents per page) or applying for a copy code at the Copy Center for copies at a reduced rate.
+Library users have the option tp apply for a copy code at the Copy Center for copies at a reduced rate.

 Please visit the Copy Center, located in the basement of Baird Hall, to set up a departmental account or to add funds to an individual account.
 The Copy Center is open Monday - Friday, 8 - 4:30 and can be reached by calling 503-494-5156.